Egypt proposes two-day Gaza truce in hope of full ceasefire

 Out of 251 hostages seized by Palestinian militants during the October 7 attack, 97 are still held in Gaza including 34 the Israeli military says are dead.

-Against the already charged backdrop, a truck crashed into a crowd of people at a bus stop in central Israel, killing one man and injuring more than two dozen people.
+Against the already charged backdrop, a truck crashed into a crowd of people near a central Israel intelligence complex, killing one man and wounding more than two dozen people.

-Despite talk of negotiations, Israel continued to fight in Gaza and Lebanon.
+Israel continued to fight in Gaza and Lebanon, where strikes hit Beirut and multiple southern cities.

 The war has left at least 1,615 people dead in Lebanon since September 23, according to an AFP tally based on official figures, though the real number is likely to be higher due to gaps in the data.

-The Israeli military said early on Sunday it had killed 70 Hezbollah fighters and struck 120 targets, while losing five of its own soldiers in fighting, taking to 37 the death toll among troops since the start of ground operations in Lebanon late last month.
+The Israeli military said early on Sunday it had killed 70 Hezbollah fighters while losing five of its own soldiers, taking to 37 the death toll among troops since the start of ground operations in Lebanon late last month.

 Heavy bombing also continued in Gaza.
 The Israeli military said it had killed another 40 militants in the territory.

-United Nations Secretary-General Antonio Guterres expressed deep concern for the fate of Gaza’s civilians.
+United Nations Secretary-General Antonio Guterres expressed deep concern for the fate of Gaza’s civilians, weeks into a major Israeli operation in the territory’s north.

 “The plight of Palestinian civilians trapped in north Gaza is unbearable,” Guterres’s spokesman said.